Idris Elba at the 76th Primetime Emmy Awards held at Peacock Theater on September 15, 2024 in Los Angeles, California.

 Mixed Reactions Trail Announcement of Idris Elba-led Adaptation of ‘Things Fall Apart’

-While some are concerned that Idris Elba will have adopt an accent as an Igbo man in colonial times, others believe the tv series is a net positive for Nollywood and the Igbo culture.
+While some are concerned that Idris Elba will have to adopt an accent as an Igbo man in colonial times, others believe the tv series is a net positive for Nollywood and the Igbo culture.

 Nigerians online aren’t particularly enthused by an upcoming TV series adaptation of the late, great Chinua Achebe’s classic novel, Things Fall Apart.
 Per Variety, the series in development at A24, the American film production and distribution company, well-known for producing critically acclaimed shows like BEEF and Euphoria, as well distributing revered films like Everything Everywhere All at Once and Past Lives.